rachel-meadows/would-you-rather/readme.md

 This is a simple game that associates users with their answers to a 'would you rather' question.

+Please note that it is deployed with the free version of Heroku, so may take several seconds to load the first time you open it.

 ## Origins:

 An earlier version of this game was developed as a Friday group project (essentially a one-day hackathon).